How We Started

 Thank you to all of our fans and supporters for believing in us!
 You kept us going when times were really hard.
 One day we may be on your table.
 Thank you for letting us tell our story.

-Richard and Alicia Romano
+Alicia and Richard Romano